scalacenter/snake-workshop/website/docs/snake/intro.md

 ### Snake

 A snake is made up of blocks, or nodes.
-Each node has an `x` and `y` coordinate.
+Each node has an `x` and `y` coordinates.
 All of the nodes of a snake are collected into a list.
 The snake also contains the direction in which it is moving.